cube-js/cube/docs/content/Caching/Overview.md

 the result set is returned as well as updating the cache.

 If an existing value is present in the cache and the `refreshKey` value for the query hasn't changed, the cached value will be returned.
-Otherwise, a SQL query will be executed either against the pre-aggregations storage or the source database to populate the cache with the results and return them.
+Otherwise, an SQL query will be executed against either the pre-aggregations storage or the source database to populate the cache with the results and return them.

 ### Refresh Keys